Information on Online Invigilation.

 The use of Online Invigilation for exams requires approval from the relevant College Teaching and Learning / Education Committee.
 Requests should be made to the relevant School Board of Studies in the first instance.
 If the Board of Studies supports the request, the School should then seek approval from College as appropriate.

 For further information contact:

 Possible use cases where online Invigilation may be appropriate

 1. In professionally regulated degrees, as a ‘fall-back’ position for high stakes assessments that normally need to take place in-person under invigilated conditions.

 2. Where a high-stakes assessment needs to take place concurrently in-person under invigilated conditions for campus-based students and online for off-campus students.
-In this case, online proctoring may be appropriate to ensure equivalency between these cohorts.
+In this case, online Invigilation may be appropriate to ensure equivalency between these cohorts.
 Note that this use-case only applies in the situation where campus-based students are sitting in-person exam